igorservo159/ads2-ufrn/README.md

 # AEDII_UFRN

-## This repository contains the activities and projects of the Algorithms and Data Structures II discipline of the bachelor's degree in computer engineering at UFRN.

 > ## Federal University of Rio Grande do Norte
 > ## Technology Center
 > ### Department of Computer Engineering and Automation